rlaphoenix/udfbackup/README.md

 sudo mv data/* /opt/udfbackup/ sudo ln -s /opt/udfbackup/51-automedia.rules /lib/udev/rules.d/
 cd ../ && rm -r udfbackup
+sudo udevadm control --reload
 ```
-In `/opt/udfbackup/bash_wrapper.sh` change the `USERNAME` and `OUTPUT_D` variables to your needs.
-The `USERNAME` need's permission to read, write and rename file's in the specified `OUTPUT_D` directory.
+Open `/opt/udfbackup/bash_wrapper.sh`, change the `USERNAME` and `OUTPUT_D` variables to your needs, making sure read/write/rename/delete permissions are available for the username and output directory combination.

-Finally, reboot your PC and the entire system will be configured and good to go! :O
+:tada:

-Go insert a disc after rebooting and it will spin up!
-Backups are created in a hidden directory in the specified `OUTPUT_D` (`.` at start of the directory name).
+Insert disc's and let it spin up!
+Backups are created in hidden folders in the specified `OUTPUT_D` (`.` at start of the directory name).
 Once the Backup has finished, it will unhide the directory to indicate that you can mess with it however you like now.
+If the hidden folder get's deleted, then something failed, check the `info.log` file which will be next to the `device.py` file.
+If you followed the instructions exactly, then it's location is `/opt/udfbackup/info.log`.

 ## Uninstallation
 ```
 sudo rm -r /opt/udfbackup
+sudo udevadm control --reload
 ```
-That all, but I recommend rebooting just in case there's any old settings or stuff at play.
+Yep, that's all that need's to be done.

 ## [License](LICENSE)